JuliaPOMDP/POMDPs.jl/README.md

 ## Policy Functions
-- `get_action(policy::Policy, belief::Belief)` returns an action for the current belief given the policy
+- `action(policy::Policy, belief::Belief)` returns an action for the current belief given the policy
-- `get_action(policy::Policy, state::Any)` returns an action for the current state given the policy
+- `action(policy::Policy, state::Any)` returns an action for the current state given the policy
-- `get_value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
+- `value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
-- `get_value(policy::Policy, state::Any)` returns the expected value for the current state given the policy
+- `value(policy::Policy, state::Any)` returns the expected value for the current state given the policy